lorig135/docsstyleguide/Capitalization.md

 # Capitalization

 ## Abbreviations and Acronyms
 Initial cap as appropriate.
-Ex.: LDAP, ID
+Ex.: LDAP, ID.

 ## Adverbs
 Initial cap adverbs with four or more letters in if they appear in headings.
 Ex.: simply, very.

 ## Attributes, classes, commands, literals, subclasses, and other Java-related terms
 Use the appropriate case and the <literal> tag with the name of the term, lowercase the type of term.
 Ex.: className attribute, the curl command